andy1197/sjsucsguide/guide.md

 ## Introduction
 ### Overview
 Hello!
-This student-authored guide serves to consolidate and organize information and advice for SJSU's Computer Science program.
+This student-authored guide serves to consolidate information and advice to help you best navigate SJSU's Computer Science program.

 > :warning: **Note:** I am not an advisor.
 Anything written in this guide should be taken with a grain of salt as a precaution and double checked with an advisor.
 Program requirements can and do change, so do your due diligence.

 ### Contact
-You can contact me at sjsucsguide@gmail.com.
+sjsucsguide@gmail.com

-Please do not hesitate to write to me if you catch errors, have questions, or would like to contribute.
+Feel free to send an email if you catch errors, have questions, or would like to contribute.

-### Abbreviations
+### Glossary
 | Term  | Definition |
 |:-------|:--------------------------------------------------------------------|
 | CC    | Community College                                                  |